 D. Local Emergencies.

-Cities and ounties through networks of primary stations and local relay networks deliver emergency messages within defined operational areas.
+Cities and counties through networks of primary stations and local relay networks deliver emergency messages within defined operational areas.
 The local plan defines the events and locations used.
 The stations and cable systems must monitor a minimum of two sources as listed in the monitoring assignment file.
 The rebroadcast of these messages is voluntary.

 NOTE: Basic outlines of all local plans in each of the operational areas are listed in Tab 5 of this plan.